 A career in the Culinary Arts allows you to use your creative skills in creating, preparing, and serving food that your customers will enjoy.
-You will plan menus combining flavor profiles in ways that make memorable meals, and you will efficiently prepare and serve delicious foods made from your recipes.
-You will maintain a safe, clean kitchen area, and you will be able to manage the dining room to ensure your customers' satisfaction with their entire dining experience.
+Demand for qualified foodservice personnel can be global, there are no geographic boundaries.
+Culinarians plan and cook menus combining flavor profiles in ways that make memorable meals while maintaining a safe, clean kitchen area.
+Depending on the student's work ethic, experience, and dependability, the graduate may work as a cook, pantry cook, banquet cook, line cook, or sous chef, with exceptional opportunity for advancement.